-In case of biobjective integer programming problems (RRP- ε) can be solved in a running time polynomial in the number of efficient solutions using dynamic programming (Vaz et al., 2015).
+In case of biobjective integer programming problems (RRP- ε) can be solved in polynomial time in the number of efficient solutions.
+Efficient algorithms based on dynamic programming to solve such representation problems for biobjective discrete optimization problems are suggested in (Vaz et al., 2015).
+The approaches make use of the 1D strucuture of the nondominated set of biobjective problems.